wewriteapps/FWRD/README.rst

 - Redirect support

-- Automatic Response formatting: XSL-Translated output, XML, JSON (more to follow)
+- Automatic Response formatting: XSL-Translated output, XML, JSON, with more to follow.

+- Pluggable architecture: add your own response formatters, global and route-specific filters, WSGI modules

 THINGS WE HAVEN'T IMPLEMENTED
 -----------------------------